elisakad/edgework-site/src/pages/archive/markdown-extended.md

 ```
 > [!NOTE]
-> The GitHub syntax is also supported.
+> You can also use GitHub syntax for notes.

 > [!TIP]
-> The GitHub syntax is also supported.
+> This is a GitHub-style tip box.
 ```